dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 When it comes to pipeline execution, each pipeline step is executed in its own environment.
 More particularly in its own container.
-Depending on how the code inside a pipeline step is executed a number of ENV variables are set by Orchest.
+Depending on how the code inside a pipeline step is executed a number of ENV variables are set by Dadosfera AI.
 The different ways to execute code as part of a pipeline step are:

 - Running the cell of a Jupyter Notebook in JupyterLab,